athulsajeevan01/athulsajeevan01/README.md

 ## Hi there 👋, I'm Athul Sajeevan

--🔭 I’m currently working on data engineering and PySpark projects.
+- 🔭 I’m currently working on a data engineering and PySpark projects
--🌱 I’m currently learning advanced Python techniques and data engineering concepts.
+- 🌱 I’m currently learning advanced Python techniques and data engineering concepts.
--👯 I’m looking to collaborate on data analytics and data engineering projects.
+- 👯 I’m looking to collaborate on data analytics and data engineering projects.
--🤔 I’m looking for help with developing data pipelines and cloud technologies.
+- 🤔 I’m looking for help with developing data pipelines and cloud technologies.
--💬 Ask me about Python, SQL, and Power BI.
+- 💬 Ask me about python, SQL and Power BI
--📫 How to reach me: athulsajeevan01@gmail.com or connect with me on LinkedIn.
+- 📫 How to reach me: athulsajeevan01@gmail.com or connect with me on LinkedIn.
--😄 Pronouns: He/Him.
+- 😄 Pronouns: He/Him.
--⚡ Fun fact: I am a football enthusiast and enjoy driving.
+- ⚡ Fun fact: I am a football enthusiast and I enjoy driving.
 <!--
 **athulsajeevan01/athulsajeevan01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.